 Data Protection Statement

-The Finnish Food Authority is bound to protect the privacy and personal data of those in the register.
-The Food Authority adheres to the processing of personal data in line with the General Data Protection Regulation (EU) 2016/679, the Data Privacy Act (1050/2018) and other regulations that apply to the processing of personal data and data protection.
+The Finnish Food Authority is committed to protecting the privacy and personal data of data subjects.
+The Finnish Food Authority complies with the EU's General Data Protection Regulation (679/2016), the Data Protection Act (1050/2018) and other applicable provisions related to the processing of personal data and data protection.

-The aim of this data protection statement is to inform you of how the Food Authority processes personal data for their purposes.
+The purpose of this privacy notice is to explain how the Finnish Food Authority processes personal data in its tasks.